nicksellen/projects/baseNode_govDoc.md

 	* I.e. Clear boundaries, congruence to locality, collective-choice, monitoring, graduated sanctions, conflict-resolution, and minimal rights.
 * Why bother to make it harder to change some rules than others?
 	* _"2.
 Changes in deeper-level rules usually are more difficult and more costly to accomplish, thus increasing the stability of mutual expectation amond individuals interacting according to a set of rules...
 Rules provide stability of expectations, and efforts to change rules can rapidly reduce that stability."_ - Elinor Ostrom, Governing the Commons, pg 53-54.
-* How to decide which rule in which tier?
+* How to decide which tier to put a rule in?
+* Separate 1°, 2° and 3° in different docs, or within same doc?
 * What should be off the record completely?
+* How to develop policies without perverse incentives?
+	* Black-hat thinking

 ### Inspirations
 * Wikipedia article on [Pirate code](https://en.wikipedia.org/wiki/Pirate_code) (with actual examples.)